hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-09-17-emotional-intelligence.md

 <figure>
 <img src="{{page.image}}">
-<figcaption>Top 20 images that most evoke "excitement"</figcaption>
+<figcaption>Top 20 images from the top SAE feature for "excitement"</figcaption>
 </figure>

 I was surprised to find that the resulting features are not limited to faces, and in some cases contain no people at all.
-Here is a website where I collected the top 20 example of the features activated by each emotion [here (cw unfiltered reddit images)](https://hytopoulos.github.io/subsite/aemotion/).
+Here is a website where I collected the top 20 example of the top SAE features activated by each emotion [here (cw unfiltered reddit images)](https://hytopoulos.github.io/subsite/aemotion/).

 ### Discussion